rtCamp/docs.rtcamp.com/rtmedia/developers/themes/themes.md

 ## Themes

-rtMedia support below mentioned themes out of box.
+rtMedia supports below mentioned themes out of box.
 These themes tested with rtMedia plugin and along with all the premium add-on.

 ### Themes by rtCamp (Recommended)